Simona Halep given four-year ban for anti-doping violations, vows to appeal decision and ‘clear my name’ | KRDO

 The ITIA said that the 31-year-old’s suspension is backdated and will run from October 7, 2022, until October 6, 2026, and it says the case is subject to appeal.

-Halep, whose last appearance was at last year’s US Open, has been suspended since October 2022.
+Halep, whose most recent appearance was at last year’s US Open, has been suspended since October 2022.

 “Today, a tribunal under the Tennis Anti-Doping Programme announced a tentative decision in my case,” she said in a statement.
 “The last year has been the hardest match of my life, and unfortunately my fight continues.”